modified: 2024/10/23 14:52:14

 (with n in s * i) * j

-TODO: Have tooling do syntax trees for behaviour expressions.
+TODO: Have tooling do syntax trees for behavioural expressions.

 5. Runtime